 If you’re visiting Hong Kong with kids, you must take them to Hong Kong Disneyland.
-We’ve been to every Disney Resort in the world and it’s our favorite park.
+We’ve been to every Disney Resort in the world, and it’s our favorite park.

-To give you a little bit of background, we lived in Hong Kong and still go to Hong Kong Disneyland (also known as HK Disneyland or HKDL) quite a bit.
+To give you a little background, we lived in Hong Kong and still go to Hong Kong Disneyland (also known as HK Disneyland or HKDL) quite a bit.
 In fact, we have been there more times than many of our friends who still live there.

-We’ve stayed in all three Hong Kong Disneyland hotels, eaten Disney dim sum, dressed up at the Bibbidi Bobbidi Boutique multiple times, enjoyed character dining, and so much more.
+We’ve stayed in all three Hong Kong Disneyland hotels, eaten Disney dim sum, dressed up at the Bibbidi Bobbidi Boutique multiple times, enjoyed character dining, and much more.

 I also specialize in helping readers plan Hong Kong family vacations (my list of Hong Kong family hotels is a must-read) and may be compensated should you buy tickets through links in this post.